nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 ```

 Here we have:
 - **Per-pixel work item**: Each fragment corresponds to one matrix element (i, j).
-The GPU runs this loop for every (i, j) in parallel across its shader cores.
+The GPU runs this for every (i, j) in parallel across its shader cores.
 - **Exact indexing**: texelFetch reads a single float by its integer coordinate.
 - **Write-back**: Assigning to outColor.r writes that computed value directly into the bound FBO’s texture at (i, j).